Make a new claim for housing benefit or council tax reduction

 How will you get paid?

 Housing benefit is usually paid direct to you in to your bank or building society account.
-We can pay directly to your landlord if they are a social landlord such as Shoreline Housing Partnership, or L&H Homes.
+We can pay directly to your landlord if they are a social landlord such as Lincolnshire Housing Partnership.

 We can only pay housing benefit direct to private landlords in exceptional circumstances – direct payment to landlord.